Primary sclerosing cholangitis

 The entire biliary tree (both intra- and extrahepatic) may be involved, with multiple strictures scattered along its length.
 In ~20% only the intrahepatic and proximal extrahepatic bile ducts are involved 4.

 The end result of primary sclerosing cholangitis is cirrhosis which is usually characterized by a markedly distorted biliary tract and atrophy of the entire liver with the exception of the caudate lobe which is hypertrophied in almost all cases (68-98%) 1-5.
-Atrophy involving the left lobe is a feature which somewhat distinguishes it from cirrhosis from other causes, in which the left lobe is usually hypertrophied 1.
+Atrophy involving the left lobe is a feature that somewhat distinguishes it from cirrhosis from other causes, in which the left lobe is usually hypertrophied 1.

 Ultrasound is able to demonstrate both the changes of cirrhosis and irregularity of bile duct caliber.
 Additionally, brightly echogenic portal triads may be visible.

 contour abnormalities and atrophy (see above)